 Why is nicotine dependence something to worry about?

-- Increased risk of lung, mouth, throat, bladder, kidney, pancreatic, and cervical cancers: A person who smokes is more than two times as likely to die from cancer than a nonsmoker is.
+- Increased risk of lung, mouth, throat, bladder, kidney, pancreatic, and cervical cancers: A person who smokes is at least two times as likely to die from cancer than a nonsmoker is.
 The overwhelming majority (90%) of lung cancer cases are caused by smoking.
 Lung cancer has one of the lowest cancer survival rates.